 Improper temperature and lighting will cause serious product loss.
 Discoloration, dehydration and spoilage can be controlled with proper use of the equipment and handling of product.
 Product temperature should always be maintained at a constant and proper temperature.
 This means that from the time the product is received, through storage, preparation and display, the temperature of the product must be controlled to maximize life of the product.
-Hussmann cases were not designed to "heat up" or "cool down" product - but rather to maintain an item's proper temperature for maximum shelf life.
+Hussmann cases were not designed to "heat up" or "cool down" product-but rather to maintain an item's proper temperature for maximum shelf life.
 To achieve the protection required always:

 - 1. Minimize processing time to avoid damaging temperature rise to the product.
-Product should be at proper temperature. - 2.
-Keep the air in and around the case area free of foreign gasses and fumes or food will rapidly deteriorate. - 3.
-Maintain the display merchandisers temperature controls as outlined in the refrigerator section of this manual. - 4.
+Product should be at proper temperature. - Keep the air in and around the case area free of foreign gasses and fumes or food will rapidly deteriorate. - Maintain the display merchandisers temperature controls as outlined in the refrigerator section of this manual. - 4.
 Do not place any product into these refrigerators until all controls have been adjusted and they are operating at the proper temperature.
-Allow merchandiser to operate a minimum of 6 hours before stocking with any product. - 5.
-When stocking, never allow the product to extend beyond the recommended load limit.
-Air discharge and return air flow must be unobstructed at all times to provide proper refrigeration.
+Allow merchandiser to operate a minimum of 6 hours before stocking with any product. - When stocking, never allow the product to extend beyond the recommended load limit.
+Air discharge and return air flue must be unobstructed at all times to provide proper refrigeration. - 6.
+There are vents located at the base of the front of the glass, just above the front rail.
+These vents supply a continuous, gentle flow of air across the front glass which inhibits condensation.
+Do not place any signs or other restrictive objects on the front of the refrigerator that will block these vents. - Keep the doors closed (when applicable).
+Refrigeration performance will be seriously affected if left open for a prolonged period of time. - 8.
 Avoid the use of supplemental flood or spot lighting.
 Display light intensity has been designed for maximum visibility and product life at the factory.
-The use of higher output fluorescent lamps (H.O.and V.H.O.). will shorten the shelf life of the product.
+The use of higher output fluorescent lamps (H.O. and V.H.O.), will shorten the shelf life of the product.